Equafleece measuring is unique! We don’t just measure straight down the back, so please don’t use non-Equafleece garments as a size guide.

 As shown in the video opposite and the diagram below, we use five measurements:

-Please ensure you measure snug to the dog’s body.
+Please ensure you measure snug to the dog’s body, and that your dog is standing up straight, looking forward and not arching its back.
 A soft tape measure is best.
 For long-haired dogs you may find it easier to use a piece of string to take the measurement, then read it off on a tape measure or ruler.

 I’ve taken my measurements – what now?

-If the size calculator is confused, don’t panic!
-Please double-check your measurements, especially the A measurement.
-If it’s still confused, please send us your measurements, dog’s breed and age, or call us and we’ll advise what size you need.
+If your new measurements still don’t match any sizes, please send us your measurements, dog’s breed and age, or call us and we’ll advise what size you need.

 We’re happy to exchange or refund any garment returned to us as new, so do try it on a clean dog and see the dog moving to assess the fit.